Salary and Career Info

 Assistant Curator; Collections Associate; Document Processor; Gallery Manager; Exhibit Project Manager; Archivist

 Select program hiring partners

 Eastman Kodak Company; Genesee Country Village & Museum; George Eastman Museum; New York Public Library; Smithsonian Institution; The Strong; Susan B. Anthony Birthplace Museum

 |Outcome||% of Students|

-Students in the museum studies degree are required to complete one cooperative education or internship experience in a cultural institution.
-Cooperative education, or co-op for short, is full-time, paid work experience in your field of study.
+Students in the museum studies degree are required to complete one cooperative education (co-op) or internship experience in a cultural institution.
+Co-op is full-time, paid work experience in your field of study.
 Co-ops are usually a summer or semester in duration.
 Internships may be full- or part-time and are often completed during the semester.
 They vary in duration depending on the organization.
 Co-ops and internships may be completed locally, nationally, or internationally.

 Students have recently been placed as interns locally, nationally, and internationally.